State of Oregon

 The climate along Oregon’s Pacific coastline is mild and wet, and the low mountains bordering the coast are heavily forested.
 Areas like the Tillamook spit are locally famed for not only for shore birding, but also for the wide variety of land birds that can be found in stands of trees and open areas just inland.

 The majority of the state’s population lives in the Willamette Valley, nestled between the low Coast range and much higher Cascades range.
-The valley also enjoys a mild and wet climate, and offers a wide range of habitat ranging from heavily urbanized to classic farmland, large wetlands, forests, and oak savannah.
+The valley also enjoys a mild and wet climate, and offers a wide range of habitat ranging from heavily urbanised to classic farmland, large wetlands, forests, and oak savannah.

 The Cascade Range is heavily forested up to about 6,000ft in elevation, with sub-alpine and alpine meadows at higher elevations.
 The major peaks have permanent snowfields and glaciers.